Paul-Lez/PersistentDecomp/README.md

 The current implementation views persistence modules and persistence submodules as purely separate objects.
 It should be a future goal to unify them.

+On top of the new developments, there are many basic lemmas needed for this project that are currently missing from mathlib.

 ## Acknowledgements

 Our project relies on mathlib and we thank all who have contributed on it in some manner for their help.